Instructions for Reviewers / Editors

 We would like reviewers to:

-Our goal is to make each topic an authoritative source of the entity.
 We will email you a word document of the topic as it currently exists, along with the list of sections we use to organize topics.
-We will ask you to email us the revised topic, organized into sections, finalized and ready to be posted on our site.
-After we have incorporated the changes and posted the topic, you will have another opportunity to review it, until you are satisfied.
+We will ask you to email us the revised topic, still organized into sections.
+After we have incorporated your changes and posted the topic, you will have another opportunity to review it, until you are satisfied.
 If you are deleting information, please tell us why.

 - update the topic with new information and new references